SiriusW823/Adversarial_attacks_and_robustness_for_ML_and_QML/README.md

 * Only white-box, gradient-based attacks (FGSM / PGD) are considered; other adversarial threat models (e.g., black-box, universal perturbations) are not explored.
 * No adversarial training or certified defense mechanisms are implemented.
 * Quantum models are constrained by current QML frameworks; results may not generalize to larger circuits or real quantum hardware.

-**Future directions** might include: adversarial training for QML, stronger/more diverse attacks, application to larger-scale datasets, and evaluation on real quantum hardware or simulators with noise.
 ---

 ## License